 The Board has worked hard to recover the Company's solvency position and has secured whole book quota share reinsurance retrospectively from 1st January 2017 to 31st December 2017 and from 1st January 2018 to 31st December 2018, 100% quota share reinsurance on the French construction books, as well as securing an additional £5m of shareholder capital.
-These changes were completed by the end of August 2018 and are anticipated to enable the Company to meet its SCR.
-Thereafter the Board will consider whether further capital in the form of sub-ordinated debt is required to provide a volatility buffer and facilitate the Company's growth; this additional capital has already been agreed in principle.
+These changes were completed by the end of August 2018 and the reported SCR solvency ratio at 30 September 2018 was 117%.
+Further actions to hedge currency risk taken in December are anticipated to increase the margin over SCR even more and therefore additional sub-ordinated debt is unlikely to be required, however is still available, and has been agreed in principle, to provide a volatility buffer and facilitate the Company's growth if necessary.